mssola/terraform/contrib/libvirt/README.md

   environment variable.
 - If you want to run the terraform provisioning in debug mode, you can export the `TF_DEBUG` environment variable set to any value.
-- By default all images used are SUSE Linux Enterprise (SLE), but you can use `FLAVOUR` environment variable set to `opensuse` if you prefer to use opensuse as the base image for all virtual machines.
+- By default all images used are openSUSE.
+This can be tweaked with the `FLAVOUR` environment variable, but for now there are no other supported platforms.
 - You can also set `SKIP_ORCHESTRATION` to avoid setting roles to machines and to avoid running a orchestration automatically.
 - If you want to completely skip the creation of a dashboard machine you can